grdtrack(points, grid, newcolname=None, outfile=None, **kwargs)¶

 Sample grids at specified (x,y) locations.

 Grdtrack reads one or more grid files and a table with (x,y) [or (lon,lat)] positions in the first two columns (more columns may be present).
 It interpolates the grid(s) at the positions in the table and writes out the table with the interpolated values added as (one or more) new columns.
-A bicubic [Default], bilinear, B-spline or nearest-neighbor (see -n) interpolation is used, requiring boundary conditions at the limits of the region.
+A bicubic [Default], bilinear, B-spline or nearest-neighbor interpolation is used, requiring boundary conditions at the limits of the region (see interpolation; Default uses “natural” conditions (second partial derivative normal to edge is zero) unless the grid is automatically recognized as periodic.)

 Full option list at https://docs.generic-mapping-tools.org/latest/grdtrack.html